-Financial assistance, usually in the form of graduate assistantships, scholarships, awards, etc., may be available to qualified candidates and is awarded on the basis of academic merit and scholarship.
+Financial assistance-usually in the form of graduate assistantships, scholarships, and awards-may be available to qualified candidates and is awarded on the basis of academic merit and scholarship.

-Inquiries concerning admission, programs and assistantships should be directed to the Graduate Coordinator of the Department.
+Inquiries concerning financial assistance should be directed to the Graduate Coordinator of the Department.

-175.19.2 Adult and Higher Education
+175.20.2 Adult and Higher Education